-The spot price of silver is set by COMEX in Chicago, and is based on the price of near-term silver futures contracts.
-Like the spot price of gold, the price of silver is relatively the same around the world, even though it trades in many separate exchanges.
-The market is open almost 24 hours per day, with a 60-minute closed period each day between 5:00 EST and 6 PM EST. The silver price per ounce changes constantly, and you must have an up to date silver price chart in order to compare the current silver price to historic silver prices.
+The silver spot price market is open almost 24 hours per trading day, with a 60-minute closed period each day between 5:00 EST and 6 PM EST. The silver price per ounce changes constantly, and you must have an up to date silver price chart in order to compare the current silver price to historic silver prices.
 This will provide you with information about the overall trend, whether moving up, down or staying static.

 What is the silver spot price for?

-The spot price for silver is basically the cost right now for one troy ounce of .9999 fine silver.
+The spot price for silver is basically the cost right now for one troy ounce of .999 fine silver bullion.
 However, the price can change by the minute, so older spot prices are not considered accurate when locking in a trade.
 It is crucial to know exactly what the spot price is at the moment you want to buy.